Driven by infinite enthusiasm

 How to study?

-- you’ll need to learn LaTeX and probably will need a drawing tablet
+- you’ll need to learn bit of LaTeX and probably will need a drawing tablet

 - Filling pages upon pages and never returning back onto them is NOT the process, it seems ro me.
 Return to the notes, think, and solve your own questions.